-- Reaping Long-Term Rewards from Strategic IP Portfolio Screening: Stories from the Field
+- Reaping Long-Term Rewards from Strategic IP Portfolio Optimization: Stories from the Field

-How an efficient and effective IP portfolio screening helped a university do more than just prioritize its IP for future technology transfer and marketing efforts.
+How an effective IP Portfolio Optimization helped a university do more than just prioritize its IP for future technology transfer and marketing efforts.

 - Online Tools Save Time and Money and Enhance Your Technology Commercialization Marketing

 Web sites, blogs, Web conferences, video demonstrations, podcasts, etc. can save you time and money and greatly enhance your technology commercialization efforts.

 - What to Do When a Patent Is a Couch Potato

 Best practices for determining the “license-ability” of technologies as well as strategies for a lean, cost-effective, and focused mode of operation.

 - Focus on Market Potential to Prioritize Active Projects: Stories from the Field

 How Fuentek helped a university client prioritize nearly 50 active marketing projects, identifying those to convert to passive marketing or for which all further efforts should be suspended.